strmlineapp-ux/agileflow/docs/data-documentation.md

 **How It Works:**

 1.  **Page Access**: Access to a page is determined by the `access` object on its `AppPage` configuration.
-A user can view a page if they are a system admin, if the page has no access rules (making it public), or if their `userId` or `Team` membership is listed in the corresponding access array.
+The `hasAccess` function now works more efficiently by checking the `memberOfTeamIds` array on the `User` object, removing the need to search through a large list of teams.
+A user can view a page if they are a system admin, if the page has no access rules (making it public), or if their `userId` or a team they belong to is listed in the page's access arrays.

 2.  **Tab Visibility**: A page's content is composed of one or more `AppTab`s.
 If a page has zero associated tabs, it is considered unconfigured and will **not** appear in the sidebar navigation, making it inaccessible.
 A page must have at least one tab to be rendered.